-- Small businesses with fewer than 5 employees, or that already offer retirement savings program options will not be required to offer CalSavers
+- Small businesses with fewer than 5 employees, or businesses that already offer retirement savings program options will not be required to offer CalSavers.

 Here is what SMALL BUSINESS EMPLOYEES need to know about the program:

-- Default savings rate is 5% of gross pay
+- Default contribution rate is 5% of gross pay.

 - Employees can keep the standard options for savings rates and investments, or choose their own